jityong/pathway/README.md

 ## Introduction

-Currently a BETA version, working closely alongside with NUHS (National University Health System).
+Currently a BETA version, we are working closely alongside NUHS (National University Health System).

 We aim to inform users about CHAS clinics near them & provide them with price comparisons between polyclinics and CHAS clinic prices.
-We make use of accurate data provided by NUHS to calculate these prices based on the type of CHAS subsidy that is applicable to the use (Namely Blue, Green & Orange) as well as their Nationality.
+We are making use of accurate data provided by NUHS to calculate various prices based on the type of CHAS subsidy that is applicable to the user (namely Blue, Green & Orange) as well as their Nationality.

-As the app is still in the BETA phase, we are targetting mainly diabetic patients.
-There is a large demographics of diabetic patients in Singapore who needs to have frequent follow-up treatment.
-Hence, we aim to use the pilot version of the app to help these users make more informed decisions about their choices of follow-up treatment.
+As the app is still in the BETA phase, we are targetting mainly diabetic patients because there is a large demographics of diabetic patients in Singapore who needs to have frequent follow-up treatment.
+As such, we aim to use the pilot version of the app to help these users make more informed decisions about their choices of follow-up treatment.